Lee Taft’s Full-Day Workshop

 The Corrective and Supportive System

-As the athlete is performing a Reactive Tier exercise, their quality and proficiency are being observed.
-If we sense a need to correct an individual or entire group, we apply a corrective technique (drill) to meet the demand.
+As athletes perform a Reactive Tier exercise, their quality and proficiency are observed.
+If we need to correct an individual or entire group, we apply a corrective technique (drill) to meet the demand.
 When working with teams/large groups and not all athletes struggle with a pattern- the chosen exercise, which is a corrective for those struggling, becomes a supportive technique (drill) for those proficient at the skill.
-This is a phenomenal way to manage large groups yet addressing the needs of individual athletes.
+This is a phenomenal way to manage large groups while addressing the needs of individual athletes.
 Of course, this system can be manipulated in several ways to address the needs more accurately specifically- it just takes planning and organization before each training session.

 Lee is famous for his terminologies, such as Plyo-Step, Hip Turn, Directional-Step, Glide Step, and several other terms.
 These terminologies describe the athlete’s actual ACTION in an organic or “natural” response to the task.
 These actions will be discussed in great length, and the myths of why many of them shouldn’t be used will be dispelled quickly- backed by my laws of physics and biomechanics.